sdelkach/Diploma-Project/README.md

 ### Proxmox Cluster nodes

-For complete all components of this project, we should have finish setuping pre-prepared server nodes, which have already proxmox installation and just needed Virtualizor install above them(important: kernel should be exactly Proxmox, not kvm or another, else work will broke).
+>For complete all components of this project, we should have finish setuping pre-prepared server nodes, which have already proxmox installation and just needed Virtualizor install above them(important: kernel should be exactly Proxmox, not kvm or another, else work will broke).
 Cause earlier i show you how install through the script that panel, i've skip that step.

-After we've installed Virtualizor on every proxmox node in cluster(3 of 3), we must add from main server Virtualizor(VM) add slave servers(proxmox cluster nodes), and then our main server become a "Master server", from which we can setup any options on every slave nodes(needed some setup in API section(API token) inside proxmox):
+>After we've installed Virtualizor on every proxmox node in cluster(3 of 3), we must add from main server Virtualizor(VM) add slave servers(proxmox cluster nodes), and then our main server become a "Master server", from which we can setup any options on every slave nodes(needed some setup in API section(API token) inside proxmox):
 <img width="861" height="405" alt="image" src="https://github.com/user-attachments/assets/4cdf77ff-8d1b-45ef-9922-1b3c4fe649e5" />

-After that, we have 2 values(API token name & secret key), go to Master server to th panel, choose Servers--Add new server(and provide server info from the Slave server), then for a get access to creating, managing, deleting VMs, we provide 2 values from proxmox API section to the slave setup in left panel of main server Virtualizor:
+>After that, we have 2 values(API token name & secret key), go to Master server to th panel, choose Servers--Add new server(and provide server info from the Slave server), then for a get access to creating, managing, deleting VMs, we provide 2 values from proxmox API section to the slave setup in left panel of main server Virtualizor:

+*Proxmox API token creating*
 <img width="1078" height="445" alt="image" src="https://github.com/user-attachments/assets/872218b7-6d9e-44bf-99bb-4c82678b29b4" />

 Do the same with remain servers.
 Next step is adding LVM(multipath - pairs to all 3 nodes of cluster) storage, which have already setuped by other department(but you can imagine that the storage is just standard LVM, it doesnt matter in this case).